 Constructed from durable steel and powder coated for protection against the elements, the E3001 Grillin’ Pro Gas Grill from Char-Griller is guaranteed to help keep you grilling all year round.

-438 square inches of grilling space, and 192 square inches of warming rack space, provide you with the coverage needed for throwing a large cookout, whilst the attached wheels make it super easy to manoeuvre around your yard as desired.
+438 square inches of grilling space, and 192 square inches of warming rack space, provide you with the coverage needed for throwing a large cookout, while the attached wheels make it super easy to maneuver around your yard as desired.

 Electronic ignition ensures quick and easy start up, and the porcelain coated cast iron cooking grates give you the opportunity to grill a variety of food.
-There are also two stainless steel burners included, so you can really flex your culinary muscle.
+With two burners to let you really flex your culinary muscle, this is definitely one of the best gas grills available.

 A useful side shelf provides you with extra space for preparation of storage, and the included hooks give you somewhere to hang all of your cooking equipment so you can access it easily, or store it when it’s not in use.